 History, tourist information, and nearby accommodation

-A late 18th-century neo-classical house, set in lovely landscape gardens and parkland.
+Buscot Park is a late 18th-century neo-classical house, set in lovely landscape gardens and parkland.
 Within the house, owned by the National Trust but administered by Lord Faringdon, are displayed fine furniture and art of the very highest order, including the Faringdon Collection, a superlative collection of Old Master paintings and Pre-Raphaelite artwork.
-In the grounds is a lovely 20th century water garden composed of canals and classical bridges.
+In the grounds is a lovely 20th-century water garden composed of canals and classical bridges.

 There is also an extensive landscape garden, formal Italianate gardens, and modern walled gardens.